Strategy11/formidable-forms/readme.txt

 Tags: form, contact form, form builder, custom form, forms, form maker, form creator Requires at least: 3.8
 Tested up to: 4.8
-Stable tag: 2.03.09
+Stable tag: 2.03.10

-The best WordPress form plugin with simple drag & drop form building, visual form styling, and unlimited email notifications.
+The best WordPress form plugin with simple drag and drop form building, a form styling generator, and unlimited email notifications.

 == Description ==
 = WordPress Form Builder Plugin =
 Formidable Forms is a flexible and free WordPress form plugin.
 Easily create contact forms, polls and surveys, or lead generation forms.
 Start with pre-built form templates or create totally custom forms.
 From the smallest sidebar opt-in form to large job application forms, Formidable Forms is built to do it all.
+Learn more about Formidable Forms at [FormidableForms.com](https://formidableforms.com/ "FormidableForms.com")

 Create professional contact forms without any code.
-Use the built-in visual styler to instantly customize the look and feel of your forms.
+Use the built-in form style generator to instantly customize the look and feel of your forms.
 Additionally, changing the form layout is simple with included layout classes.
 If you need more advanced customizations, you have complete access to edit the form HTML and CSS.

 [View form builder Documentation](https://formidableforms.com/knowledgebase/ "View form builder Documentation")

 = Features =
 * Create unlimited forms with all the essential field types: single line text, email, URL, paragraph text, radio, checkbox, dropdown, and reCaptcha.
-* Create forms from pre-built templates or add your own.
+* Create forms from pre-built templates or add your own template.
 A free contact form template is included.
-* Send unlimited email notifications.
+* Send unlimited form email notifications and autoresponders.
-* Create a single styling template using the visual form styler.
+* Create a single form styling template using the visual form styler.
 * View form submissions from the back-end.
 * Import and export Formidable forms and templates.
 * Send forms to the trash.
 * Publish forms with an easy-to-use shortcode UI.
 * Customize the form’s success message and submit button text.
-* Use our ready-made CSS classes (or your own custom CSS classes) to arrange your fields.
+* Use our ready-made CSS classes (or your own custom CSS classes) to arrange your form fields.
 * Create multi-column forms easily.
-* Integrate with the one-click reCAPTCHA and Akismet for Spam control.
+* Integrate with the one-click reCAPTCHA and Akismet for Spam control in your contact forms.
 * Use placeholder default values in form fields that clear when clicked.
-* Direct links available for previews and emailing surveys with and without integration with your theme.
+* Direct links available for form previews and emailing surveys with and without integration with your theme.
-* Change the name on the ‘Forms’ admin menu to anything you would like for white labeling.
-* Every submission is saved to your database.
-Even if an email fails, you won’t lose anything.
+* Every submission is saved to your WordPress database.
+Even if a form email notification fails, you won’t lose anything.

 Formidable Forms Pro is a premium upgrade that adds multi-page forms, conditional logic, payment integrations and data management.
-Not only can you collect data, but you can also display it on the front-end of your site.
+Not only can you collect data in your forms, but you can also display it on the front-end of your site.
 Add the ability to input, display, edit and filter data on the front end without any additional plugins.
 Formidable Forms is a powerful solution for purchase forms, member directories, user registration, and more.

 = Pro Features =
 * Over 30 field types: page breaks, section headings, repeating field groups, file uploads, rich text, number, phone number, date, time, scale, dynamic fields populated from other forms, hidden fields, user ID fields, password, HTML, tags, address, and more.
 * Multi-Page forms: Create beautiful paged forms with rootline and progress indicators.
 Use conditional logic on page breaks for branching forms.
 * Conditional logic: show or hide fields in your form based on user selections or the role of the user.
-* Email routing: conditionally send multiple email notifications based on values in your form.
+* Email routing: conditionally send multiple autoresponder emails and notifications based on values in your form.
 * Calculations: create basic and complex calculations, even combine text from multiple fields.
-* Styling Templates: Create multiple styling templates and assign them to any of your forms.
+* Form styling templates: Create multiple form styling templates and assign them to any of your forms.
 Need Bootstrap form styling?
 We’ve got you covered.
 * Entry management: Flexibly and powerfully display, edit, and delete entries from anywhere on your site, and specify who has permission to do so.
 * Views: unique to Formidable Forms is the core ability to display data in custom format.
-* Graphs and stats based on your submitted data.
+* Graphs and stats based on the data submitted in your forms.
 * Create and edit WordPress posts, pages, and even custom post types from front-end forms.
-* Front-end editing: allow users to edit their entries and posts from the front-end of your site.
+* Front end editing: allow users to edit their entries and posts from the front-end of your site.
 * Saved Drafts: logged-in users can save form progress and return later.
-* Vast add-on library: user registration, form action automation, signature, a form API, and integration with other services like PayPal, Stripe, Authorize.net, MailChimp, Aweber, Highrise, Twilio for SMS, WPML, Polylang, Bootstrap, and Zapier.
 * Form permission settings: limit form visibility based on user role.
-* Conditionally redirect after submission.
+* Conditionally redirect after form submission.
 * Prefill or prepopulate forms with user meta.
-* Export and import entries with CSV.
+* Export and import form entries with CSV.
-* Limit number of entries per user, IP, or cookie.
+* Limit number of form entries per user, IP, or cookie.
 * Import our pre-built form/view demo templates as a starting point or a final product.
 * World Class Support: if you have questions or need guidance on how to set up your application, we are happy to help.
 Our goal with Formidable Forms is to help you take on bigger projects, earn more clients, and grow your business.

+= Form add-on library =
+* [User registration](https://formidableforms.com/downloads/user-registration/ "User registration").
+Register users and create subdomains when using WordPress multisite.
+* [Form action automation](https://formidableforms.com/downloads/autoresponder/ "Form action automation").
+Schedule email notifications, SMS messages, and API actions.
+* [Signatures](https://formidableforms.com/downloads/signature/ "Signatures").
+Add a signature field to your form.
+The user may write their signature with a trackpad/mouse or just type it.
+* [Formidable Forms API](https://formidableforms.com/downloads/formidable-api/ "Formidable Forms API").
+Send entry results to any other site that has a Rest API.
+This includes the option of sending entries from one Formidable site to another.
+* [PayPal](https://formidableforms.com/downloads/paypal-standard/ "PayPal").
+Automate your business by collecting instant payments from your clients.
+Collect information, calculate a total, and send clients on to PayPal.
+* [Stripe](https://formidableforms.com/downloads/stripe/ "Stripe").
+Any Formidable forms on your site can accept credit card payments without users ever leaving your site.
+* [Authorize.net AIM](https://formidableforms.com/downloads/authorize-net-aim/ "Authorize.net AIM").
+Accept one-time payments directly on your site, using Authorize.net AIM.
+* [MailChimp](https://formidableforms.com/downloads/mailchimp/ "MailChimp").
+Add leads to a MailChimp mailing list when they submit forms and update their information along with the entry.
+* [Aweber](https://formidableforms.com/downloads/aweber/ "Aweber").
+Subscribe users to an AWeber mailing list when they submit a form.
+AWeber is a powerful email marketing service.
+* [Highrise](https://formidableforms.com/downloads/highrise/ "Higrise").
+Add your leads to your Highrise CRM account any time a Formidable form is submitted.
+* [Twilio for SMS](https://formidableforms.com/downloads/twilio/ "Twilio for SMS").
+Allow users to text their votes for polls created by Formidable Forms, or send SMS notifications when form entries are submitted or updated.
+* [WPML](https://formidableforms.com/downloads/wp-multilingual/ "WPML").
+Translate your forms into multiple languages using the Formidable-integrated WPML plugin.
+* [Polylang](https://formidableforms.com/downloads/polylang/ "Polylang").
+Create bilingual or multilingual forms with help from Polylang.
+* [Bootstrap Form Styles](https://formidableforms.com/downloads/bootstrap/ "Bootstrap Form Styles").
+Instantly add Bootstrap styling to all your Formidable forms.
+* [Zapier](https://formidableforms.com/downloads/zapier/ "Zapier").
+Connect with hundreds of different applications through Zapier.
+Insert a new row in a Google docs spreadsheet, post on Twitter, or add a new Dropbox file with your form.

 Learn more at [Formidable Forms](https://formidableforms.com/ "Formidable Forms")